Vietnam.vn - Nền tảng quảng bá Việt Nam

 “In challenging and unpredictable times, cooperation is the only sure way to shape a world that is stable, fair and resilient to future changes,” he affirmed.

-The rapid development of artificial intelligence (AI) was a topic of discussion at this year's WEF.
+The rapid development of artificial intelligence (AI) was a topic of much discussion at this year's WEF.
 UN Secretary-General Antonio Guterres mentioned the risks of AI, warning of unpredictable dangers if this technology is not controlled.
 Accordingly, he called on governments to urgently cooperate with technology companies on a risk management framework for AI development as well as monitoring and minimizing future harm.

 Previously, the International Monetary Fund (IMF) published an assessment stating that the development of AI technology could affect nearly 40% of jobs worldwide, changing the global economy and potentially deepening inequality between countries and workers within countries.